VictoriaMetrics/VictoriaMetrics/docs/sd_configs.md

     ...
   ```

-Each target has a meta label `__meta_filepath` during the [relabeling](https://docs.victoriametrics.com/vmagent.html#relabeling) phase.
+The following meta labels are available on targets during [relabeling](https://docs.victoriametrics.com/vmagent.html#relabeling):

-Its value is set to the filepath from which the target was extracted.
+* `__meta_filepath`: the filepath from which the target was extracted

 Configuration example: